-In April 2015, Nepal faced a complex disaster when a devastating earthquake hit the mountainous country.
-At NRS International, our aim was to effectively assist affected populations through our holistic ‘Rapid Response Strategy’ (RRS) approach that respected local needs and communities.
-We witnessed our multipurpose tents being put to inspirational use at the prominent Amitabha monastery in Nepal, making a difference to the lives of 300 nuns.
+At NRS International, our aim is to effectively assist affected populations through our holistic ‘Rapid Response Strategy’ (RRS) approach that respects local needs and communities.
+In April 2015, when Nepal faced a complex disaster from a devastating earthquake that hit the mountainous country, we witnessed our multipurpose tents being put to inspirational use at the prominent Amitabha monastery, making a difference to the lives of 300 nuns.
 This was just one small part of a much more comprehensive response.

 1. Formation of 24/7 rapid response taskforce